ibm-cloud-docs/appid/profiles.md

 {: #profile-attribute-api}

 If you're an administrator, you can use the `/users` endpoint.
-If you want to configure self-service for your users at run time, use the `/attributes` endpoint.
+If you want to configure self-service for your users at runtime, use the `/attributes` endpoint.
 To set custom attributes before a user signs into your application, see [preregistering future users](/docs/services/appid?topic=appid-preregister).

 1. Go to the **User profiles > Settings** tab of the {{site.data.keyword.appid_short_notm}} dashboard.